-I found this recipe while I was flipping through an old issue of Women’s Day Magazine.
+I found this Pork Pozole Slow Cooker Recipe while I was flipping through an old issue of Women’s Day Magazine.
 I had never heard of Pozole before, but it looked interesting and pretty easy, so I decided to try it.
 I did do a little research and learned that Pozole is a stew that originates from Mexico.
 I served it with tortillas as suggested in the recipe.
 It was quite tasty and was very filling.

 - 2 pound(s) boneless pork butt, fat trimmed, cut in bite-size chunks